NickAnastasoff/Data-Mosha/README.md

 `vector_motion.py` and `style_transfer.py` depend on `ffedit` and `ffgac`, which can be downloaded from [ffglitch.org](https://ffglitch.org/)

 **Don't forget to add those 3 files to your path!**

+**If you are using vscode and the file won't play, try playing it outside of vscode!**

 # Effects you can achieve